mangaki/mangaki/README.md

 Also, you can drop the `PYTHONPATH` hack to run Celery, it will just work out of the box, from wherever you are in your filesystem again. :-)

-### I don't want to figure out too much version

-Just do `nix-shell -f default.nix -A wheeledShell`, enjoy `django-admin` and `celery` without any hack.

-### I want to do something arbitrary complex

-Please read the `default.nix` and add your use cases, you can run `nix-shell -f default.nix -A sourceShell` to recompile everything, including NumPy & SciPy, note that it's going to be a bit long.
+To relock overrides, you can run `poetry2nix lock` to update `overrides.nix` (in particular: Mangaki Zero).

 ### QEMU install

-Just run `nix-build -A nixosConfigurations.vm.config.system.build.vm` and `result/bin/run-nixos-vm`, enjoy Mangaki on <https://localhost:8000>
+Just run `nix-build -A nixosConfigurations.vm.config.system.build.vm` and `result/bin/run-nixos-vm`, enjoy Mangaki on <https://localhost:8000> in the virtual machine.

-### VM install
+## VM install

 You can also [install Mangaki in a VM](https://github.com/mangaki/mangaki/wiki/How-to-install-Mangaki-using-a-virtual-machine-(simple-but-takes-2-GB)) using our amazing Ansible playbooks.